Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/Root-Causes.md

 Attackers can directly inject rogue prompts into the LLM (called "jailbreaking") or indirectly inject prompts through external inputs like websites.
 Successful attacks can lead to impacts such as data exfiltration, social engineering, unauthorized access, financial fraud, and more.
 The compromised LLM may also aid attackers by circumventing safeguards, acting as an intermediary to manipulate information or exploit backend systems.
 This allows attackers to achieve objectives while keeping the user unaware of the intrusion.

-## CWE
-[CWE-20](https://cwe.mitre.org/data/definitions/20.html): Improper Input Validation - Failure to properly validate user inputs such as prompts enables the introduction of malicious payloads that can manipulate LLM behavior.
-This inadequate input validation is a primary factor enabling prompt injection attacks.

-[CWE-114](https://cwe.mitre.org/data/definitions/114.html): Process Control - The lack of separation between user prompts and external content leads to a loss of control over LLM processing, enabling unintended and potentially harmful actions.
-Prompt injections exploit the lack of segregation of prompts and data.

-[CWE-285](https://cwe.mitre.org/data/definitions/285.html): Improper Authorization - Prompt injections can bypass access controls, enabling attackers to achieve privilege escalation and gain unauthorized access to systems and data.
-Injections bypass authorization checks.

-[CWE-287](https://cwe.mitre.org/data/definitions/287.html): Improper Authentication - Weak authentication mechanisms allow attackers to remotely manipulate the LLM while evading detection.
-Poor authentication enables undetected attacks.

-[CWE-829](https://cwe.mitre.org/data/definitions/829.html): Inclusion of Functionality from Untrusted Control Sphere - Prompt injections introduce untrusted instructions into the control sphere of the LLM, allowing adversaries to manipulate intended functionality.
-Injections directly manipulate LLM functionality.

-[CWE-74](https://cwe.mitre.org/data/definitions/74.html): Improper Neutralization of Special Elements in Output Used by a Downstream Component ('Injection') - Failures to properly encode or neutralize special elements in outputs to the LLM allows injections to manipulate downstream processing in unintended ways.
-Provides additional coverage of weaknesses allowing downstream impacts.

-[CWE-346](https://cwe.mitre.org/data/definitions/346.html): Origin Validation Error - Not properly validating the origin of inputs such as prompts leaves the system open to manipulation through malicious external sources.
-Lack of origin validation is a contributing factor.

-[CWE-472](https://cwe.mitre.org/data/definitions/472.html): External Control of Assumed-Immutable Web Parameter - Prompt injections can manipulate inputs that are assumed to be immutable by the LLM, modifying behavior in unintended ways.
-Exploits assumptions of parameter immutability.

 **Common Examples of Vulnerability:**
 1. Attackers jailbreak the LLM system prompt, overriding safeguards and making the LLM query sensitive data or execute commands.
 2. Attackers embed indirect prompt injections in external content like websites or documents.
 When summarized by the LLM, these injections manipulate the LLM's behavior and output.